Thewbi/AndroidExamples2024/NavigationComponentsExample/README.md

 The call to setContentView(R.layout.activity_main) attaches the XML file layout/activity_main.xml to the main activity.

-Inside the activity_main.xml, a FragmentCointainerView is placed.
+Inside the activity_main.xml, a FragmentContainerView is placed.

 ```
 <?xml version="1.0" encoding="utf-8"?>